WQD170093/Data_Mining-MilestoneProject/README.md

 The objectives of this analysis are:
 1. To determine the relationship between Pollutant Standard Index (PSI) reading and the tourism stock market prices
-2. To identify the effect of haze on the number of tourist arrival
+2. To identify the other factors that affect tourism stock market prices
 3. To understand the public sentiment to haze through Twitter

 There are 4 type of data files: